 A critical study of the historical development of the Christian sacraments as vital signs and peak moments in the life of the Christian people.
-Prereq: TH-110 TH-120 or HP-117 HP-118.
+Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122.

 TH-443.
 Black Theology.
 3 Credits.